Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Experiment

 \subsection{User Study}

-The evaluation of portrait stylization is highly subjective and easily influenced by individual preference.
-We thus adopt user studies to demonstrate how users evaluate our method and previous methods.
-30 participants are asked to select the results with the best stylization quality and preserves the person's identity.
-Each participant was shown 64 image sets, with 16 sets for each style, and the results of our method and 4 previous methods in each set.
+The assessment of portrait stylization is highly subjective and easily influenced by personal preference.
+To address this issue, we employ user studies to demonstrate how different individuals evaluate our method and previous methods.
+30 participants are invited to select the results with the best stylization quality and preserve the person's identity.
+We show each participant 32 image sets as part of the evaluation process.
+These sets were divided into groups of eight, each associated with a specific style.
+Within each group, participants were asked to choose the result that exhibited the best stylization quality while effectively preserving the identity of the original person.
+For each image set, participants were provided with the stylized results produced by our method as well as those generated by eight previously established methods.
+This comprehensive evaluation approach allowed us to collect valuable insights into the user perception of our method's performance across a diverse range of styles and conditions.

-We show the result of user study in figure \ref{fig:user_study}, where over 60\% of users select our method as the best, which indicates significant superiority over compared methods in synthesis quality.
-We also notice that, our methods receives lowest preference rate in animation style with the largest style training set and highest preference rate in ink-paint style with the smallest style training set.
-This demonstrates that the advantage of our methods becomes more obvious when the number of training style samples decreases, further confirming the few-shot leaning capability of our method.